xaperret/notes/Docker.md

 - Cgroups can be: • monitored • denied access to resources • reconfigured dynamically (i.e. at run-time)
 - Qu'est-ce que seccomp ?
 	- Seccomp is used to restrict the system calls a process makes
-- Pourquoi utilisé les containers ?
+- Pourquoi utilisé les conteneurs ?
 	- Lightweight, fast, disposable. . . virtual environments
 	- Can be used as “light” virtual machines, but with less isolation
 	- Can be used to build, ship, deploy, and run applications
-- Quels sont les bénéfices de la containerization ?
+- Quels sont les bénéfices de la conteneurisation ?
 	- Isolation (security) • Provide a complete isolated OS environment • Allow packaging and isolation of applications with their entire runtime environment
 	- Portability • Container packaged with all its dependencies
 	- Productivity • Performance: lightweight environment • Consolidation: maximize resource utilization • Continuous integration: development, test, deployment
 - Containers vs virtual machines
-	- Containers are lightweight compared to traditional VMs → more containers can be run per host than traditional VMs • Unlike containers, VMs require emulation layers → consume more resources and add overhead • Containers share resources with the underlying host machine, with user space and process isolations • Starting a container is much faster2 than starting a VM
+	- Containers are lightweight compared to traditional VMs → more conteneurs can be run per host than traditional VMs • Unlike conteneurs, VMs require emulation layers → consume more resources and add overhead • Containers share resources with the underlying host machine, with user space and process isolations • Starting a conteneur is much faster2 than starting a VM
-- Qeuls sont les limtiations des containers Containers use same kernel as host → imposes strong limitations: ?
+- Qeuls sont les limtiations des conteneurs Containers use same kernel as host → imposes strong limitations: ?
-	- Limited to running applications compiled for the host’s kernel architecture • Limitation from an hardware (CPU) point of view: can’t run an armhf (ARM) container on top of an amd64 (x86-64) system • Can’t run a Windows container on a Linux system • Limited to the host’s kernel (and its features) • Reliability: higher impact of a crash, especially in kernel area
+	- Limited to running applications compiled for the host’s kernel architecture • Limitation from an hardware (CPU) point of view: can’t run an armhf (ARM) conteneur on top of an amd64 (x86-64) system • Can’t run a Windows conteneur on a Linux system • Limited to the host’s kernel (and its features) • Reliability: higher impact of a crash, especially in kernel area

 # LXC

 - What is LXC?
-	- LXC = Linux Containers • low-level Linux container runtime
+	- LXC = Linux Containers • low-level Linux conteneur runtime
 - How does it work ?\
 	- Run multiple isolated Linux systems on a single host
 - Provide ?